Namita Dali

-Namita Kumari Dali (नमिता दली) (born 16 June 1991, in Chandranigahapur) is a Nepalese women footballer who plays for the Nepal Police Club and the national team.
+Namita Kumari Dali (नमिता दली) (born 16 June 1991, in Chandranigahapur) is a Nepalese women's footballer who plays for the Nepal Police Club and the national team.
 She represented Nepal at the 2012 SAFF Women's Championship, playing in the final against India.

-Dali also played in the 2014 SAFF Women's Championship, coming on as a 44th-minute substitute in a humiliating 6–0 final loss to India.
+Dali also played in the 2014 SAFF Women's Championship, coming on as a 44th-minute substitute in a 6–0 loss to India.
+Dali was selected for Nepal's team in the 2016 SAFF Women's Championship.